-Research Program of the Nuclear Astrophysics Group
+Research program of the Reactions with Exotic Nuclei Group

 The process of electromagnetic excitation in peripheral relativistic heavy-ion collisions is used to study the dipole response of exotic nuclei.
 The collective multipole response of nuclei is governed by bulk properties of nuclei and nuclear matter including the size and shape of the nucleus, the compressibility of nuclear matter, the symmetry energy, as well as the in-medium nucleon-nucleon interaction.
 For stable nuclei, the continuum response is dominated by the various giant resonances.
 Giant resonances are collective nuclear excitation modes exhausting a large fraction of the respective sum rules.
 The response of exotic nuclei with very asymmetric neutron-to-proton ratios differs considerable from the one known for stable nuclei.
 A redistribution of dipole strength towards lower excitation energies has been observed for neutron-rich nuclei exhibiting a resonance-like concentration of dipole strength close to the threshold, which is theoretically interpreted as a dipole vibration mode, where the more loosely bound valence neutrons oscillate against a core, often called Pygmy Dipole Resonance.

 Nuclei at the neutron dripline exhibit a very particular dipole response.
 The loosely bound valence neutrons decouple from the rest of the nucleus (the core) and give rise to a characteristic dipole response resulting in a huge E1 transition strength directly at the separation threshold.
 The measurement of the E1 strength yields detailed information on structure of these loosely bound (halo) nuclei and is directly related to the quantum numbers of the single-particle states and the spatial extension of the wave function.
 In case of multi-neutron configuration correlations among the halo neutrons can be studied as well.